jimit1/homework-1/README.md

 - Or event better. only separate out the other top where margings are required. trying to reduce repetition and lenght of code.

 - Targetting the image directly by adding the class on image rather than from div outside.

+- Fixed some alignment issue when it is on mobile device.

+- Added comments to the html

+- Added alternate texts to all images

+# Results

+Now the code follows all accessibility standards, is optimized for search engines & uses all moderm HTML5 semantics.

+# Credits

+Jim Mehta